DerrickLamers/grblwiki/Grbl-v1.1-Configuration.md

 By default, the probe pin is held normally-high with the Arduino's internal pull-up resistor.
 When the probe pin is low, Grbl interprets this as triggered.
 For the opposite behavior, just invert the probe pin by typing `$6=1`.
 Disable with `$6=0`.
 You may need a power cycle to load the change.

-NOTE: If you invert your probe pin, you will need an external pull-down resistor wired in to the probe pin to prevent overloading it with current and frying it.

 #### $10 - Status report, mask